Dermatopathology Fellowship

 4. Dermatopathology Molecular Diagnostic Laboratory Service:

-The fellows have the opportunity during the year to rotate in the Dermatopathology Molecular Diagnostic Laboratory (DPML) service.
+The fellows have the opportunity during the year to review cases on the Dermatopathology Molecular Diagnostic Laboratory (DPML) service.
 DPML is focused on developing and offering new diagnostic and prognostic assays for melanocytic neoplasms and other solid tumors.
 Currently, the laboratory offers two related tests intended to help discriminate between benign and malignant melanocytic tumors--one based on FISH testing and one based on SNP/CGH array.
 In addition, the DPML also performs SNP array on other solid neoplasms.
-The fellows are encouraged to attend sign-out sessions in the DPML service with Drs.
-Aleodor Andea and Paul Harms, and schedule time to rotate in the laboratory.
+The fellows are encouraged to attend sign-out sessions in the DPML service with Dr. Paul Harms, and schedule time to rotate in the laboratory.
 Teaching is provided during sign-out sessions and through a yearly series of lectures dedicated to molecular dermatopathology (usually scheduled together with the Molecular Genetic Pathology fellows).
 At the end of the rotation the fellows are expected to:

 • Recognize the categories of melanocytic lesions for which an accurate histologic diagnosis is difficult.